How To Really Heal A Diastasis

 The latest research shows that the transverse abdominals actually tension or pull sideways, when activated.

-This can have the effect of widening a the distance between the rectus abdominal muscles or opening a diastasis.
+This can have the effect of widening the distance between the rectus abdominal muscles or opening a diastasis.

 So healing (I prefer to say healing rather than closing) a diastasis needs to look beyond just activating and strengthening the deep abdominal muscles.